AbdelrhmanAtta/nasaSharkTag/README.md

 ![TAG hardware](https://raw.githubusercontent.com/AbdelrhmanAtta/nasaSharkTag/refs/heads/main/assets/tag%20ref.jpg)

 ### Sentinel's AI
-Our current model is designed to predict potential shark hotspots by tackling a core challenge: the absence of direct shark tracking data for training.
-To solve this, we developed a heuristic model built on established ecological principles rather than traditional machine learning.
+Our current AI framework uses a multi-model approach to predict shark presence and behavior by combining broad environmental analysis from satellite data with fine-scale insights from electronic tags.
+This system is built primarily on a Random Forest Regressor and Classifier.

-This approach uses a comprehensive suite of NASA satellite data as proxies for habitat suitability.
-We ingest and synthesize information from multiple missions, including:
+Satellite-Based Hotspot Prediction (The "Where"): The Random Forest Regressor analyzes a comprehensive suite of NASA satellite data from missions like MODIS, PACE, and SWOT.
+It produces continuous probability maps by identifying ecological correlations between environmental factors—such as chlorophyll concentration, sea surface temperature, and ocean eddies—and the conditions that create suitable shark habitats.

-MODIS and PACE (for chlorophyll, phytoplankton, and water clarity)
+Tag-Based Behavior Prediction (The "What" and "Where Next"): We use data from our prototype electronic tags to train two additional models:

-SWOT and NEUROST (for eddies, currents, and surface dynamics)
+A Random Forest Classifier analyzes acceleration and movement data from the tags to predict specific high-energy events, like feeding.

-SMAP/SMOS (for sea surface salinity)
+Another model uses a shark's recent movement history to predict its next likely location.

-Our model identifies regions where key environmental conditions known to be favorable for sharks and their prey overlap.
-By analyzing factors like chlorophyll concentration, sea surface temperature, ocean eddies, salinity, and light penetration, the model highlights potential hotspots.
-The output is a data-driven map of the most likely regions where sharks may aggregate, providing a powerful ecological perspective without requiring tagged animal data.
+By combining satellite-based habitat models with tag-based behavioral models, our framework provides a multi-dimensional view of shark activity.
+This is valuable for both conservation (protecting vulnerable habitats) and human safety (anticipating movements near coastlines).

 ### Web Platform
 Our web platform is the bridge between our powerful AI and the people who can make a difference.
 It’s divided into two key areas: the data-rich Dashboard and the story-driven Engagement Portal.